weikanggong/SuperBigFLICA/README.md

 Please divide your data into train, validation, and test sets.

-**The first function "SupervisedFLICA" trains the model, and then use a validation set to select the best model.**
+**The first function "SupervisedFLICA" trains the model, and then use a validation set to perform the model selection.**
 Inputs:
 **x_train**: a list, each element is a subject-by-feature matrix of an imaging modality (without NaN), training set.
 **x_test**: a list, each element is a subject-by-feature matrix of an imaging modality (without NaN), test set.